-When you open your mind to expect the unexpected, you end up feeling kind of prepared for whatever shows up.
+Losing my son suddenly and unexpectedly showed me that when you open your mind to expect the unexpected, you end up feeling kind of prepared for whatever shows up.
 That’s because you’re activating, growing and using your resilience.

-I have never ascribed to the full-on version of “burning the boats” that I have heard from many a business coach, which talks about burning the boat that would have been able to take you back to whatever you are leaving behind in a big leap.
+You might have heard the expression “burn the boats.”
+I have never ascribed to the full-on version of “burning the boats” that I have heard from many a high end business coach, which talks about burning any possible way to get you back to whatever you are leaving behind in a big leap.

-When you live with something like C-PTSD, it helps a LOT to find healthy self-soothing practices and have tools, resources, supports and plans for major life transitions like moving.
+It helps a LOT to find healthy self-soothing practices and have tools, resources, supports and plans for major life transitions like moving.
 Creating a workable backup plan or two relaxes the nervous system and allows you to expand while still feeling a sense of safety.
 Again, a backup plan is not your way to go backwards or stay in a bad situation.
 It’s to help you flow towards something better, to keep the energy moving in the direction of your desire.

 So how do you say YES to your soul’s desires and deal with the trauma that gets triggered by just even thoughts about making big changes during this tumultuous time in our history?

-● Accept and acknowledge your experience.
+- Accept and acknowledge your experience and your circumstances.

-● Tap into your desire and your inner visionary (we all have one).
+- Tap into your desire and your inner visionary (we all have one).

-● Expect the unexpected.
+- Expect the unexpected.

-● Keep letting Spirit lead you.
+- Keep letting Spirit lead you.

 Love & Blessings,